John-Frye/employment_and_income_access_in_Baltimore/README.md

 The neighborhoods with the highest household incomes all fell within cluster 3.
 Given cluster 3's characteristic of low job density, it could imply that these wealthier areas are residential suburbs of Baltimore.
 Interestingly, cluster 3 still features a short average commute time.
 More data is necessary to determine a reason for this factor.
 However, I hypothesize that cluster 3's higher incomes might support car ownership, which could allow for fast commute times despite a comparative absence of jobs in cluster 3's neighborhoods.

 Baltimore's lowest income neighborhoods tended to fall within clusters 1 and 2.
-Both clusters are characterized by low job density.
+As shown in the graphs, both clusters are characterized by low job density.
 In cluster 1's case, there are low employment rates but short commute times.
 Cluster 2 featured high employment rates, a characteristic of the higher income clusters, but its average household income was interestingly low.
 Given its low job density, it is possible that residents of cluster 2 neighborhoods are employed elsewhere in Baltimore.
 It begs the question as to whether or not these residents' difficulty commuting negatively impacts their income from work.

 Notably, a number of hypothetical clusters are absent.
 There are no clusters in Baltimore with low income, employment rates, job density, and long commute times.
 There are also no clusters with high income and employment, but low job density and long commutes.
 The first absent cluster can be attributed to Baltimore's urbanity, as low values for all four variables [are associated with poor rural areas](https://www.ers.usda.gov/topics/rural-economy-population/employment-education/rural-employment-and-unemployment).
 The latter cluster's absence can be attributed to a trend [described by Bloomberg CityLab](https://www.bloomberg.com/news/articles/2019-09-03/when-bad-commutes-make-bad-transportation-policy), wherein prolonged urban sprawl tends to attract jobs to once-suburban areas, reducing commute time.

-The fact that there are no clusters with low income and high job density is quite interesting, as it suggests an association between job density and income.
-Recall that Baltimore's lower income neighborhoods both had low job densities on average.
 ## Policy Recommendation
 Policy makers should increase investment in neighborhoods that fall within clusters 1 and 2 with the goal of increasing job density.
 For example, small business subsidies and funding for start-up accelarators could be targeted at these neighborhoods.
 These initiatives could increases the number of businesses in these areas, which would, in turn, increase employment rates.
 Higher employment rates could possibly increase household incomes in cluster 1 neighborhoods, which already have the advantage of fast commute times.
 Though cluster 2 neighborhoods already feature high employment rates, the access to nearby jobs could decrease commute times for residents who, unlike cluster 3 residents, tend to not have the pre-existing incomes to afford cars.
 However, more research needs to be done on whether or not long commute times present a wage penalty to lower income workers.